Cancel anytime

 Weaknesses

-- Closed-end fund structure can lead to trading at a discount to NAV
+- Closed-end fund structure (potential discount to NAV)

 Opportunities

-- Potential for capital appreciation if interest rates decline
+- Potential for capital appreciation in a favorable interest rate environment

 Threats